-The Chain of Custody Standard documents legal ownership of a product and defines required practices for handling certified seafood like segregation, labelling, and maintaining traceability records.
-It is applicable to all businesses from a certified fishery or farm to final sale.
+The Chain of Custody Standard is a traceability and segregation standard that is applicable to the full supply chain from a certified fishery or farm to final sale.

 The Chain of Custody Standard has three versions to meet the needs of the diverse range of supply chain businesses.
 This guide relates to the Consumer-Facing Organisation version of the Standard, which has been designed for companies at the end of the supply chain.
 You can find out about the other two versions of the standard (Default and Group) on the MSC website.